Skip to main content

 AI accessibility audits

-I am a consultant, not a SaaS.
-I don't sell monthly monitoring, I don't have an "accessibility platform," and I don't earn a referral fee from any tool I mention.
+I'm a consultant, not a software company.
+I don't sell a monitoring tool, I don't have an "accessibility platform," and I don't take a referral fee for any tool I mention.
+If you want a person to review your site on an ongoing basis, that's the Compliance Retainer — a service, not a subscription to software.

 Why publish this